The kids at Temple d’August

 There are many walking tours in Barcelona.
 But I didn’t know of any that had a specific tour for children.
 After all, what did American actor and writer W.C.
 Fields say, “never work with children or animals”.

 Even the simplest jaunt with children can, depending on their mood, become worse than a visit to the dentist.
-So, it was with more than a little trepidation that I agreed to go on the Kids & Family Walking Tour from Runner Bean Tours.
-Read the rest of this article…
+So, it was with more than a little trepidation that I agreed to go on the Kids & Family Barcelona Tour from Runner Bean Tours.

 My fellow artists at Arte Bar Barcelona